hassio-addons/repository/zwavejs2mqtt/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Fully configurable Z-Wave JS to MQTT gateway and control panel.
+Fully configurable Zwavejs2Mqtt gateway and control panel.

-![Z-Wave JS to MQTT][logo]
+![Zwavejs2Mqtt][logo]

 ## About

-The Z-Wave JS to MQTT add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
+The Zwavejs2Mqtt add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
 It ships with a web-based control panel, allowing you to configure every aspect of your Z-Wave network and how they are published in MQTT.